 - Bandwidth: 1 TB outbound transfer

-- Next, Add Backup; enabling backup is optional, however, we are going to cover in this in future once we are all set with Ubuntu Cloud Server setup
+- Next, Add Backup; enabling backup is optional; however, we will cover this in the future once we are all set with the Ubuntu Cloud Server setup.

-- Next, Add block Storage; this option helps in adding additional storage space apart from 25 GB available in the plan – not required for now
+- Next, Add block Storage; this option helps add additional storage space apart from the 25 GB available in the plan – not required for now.

-- Next, Choose a Datacenter Region, based on your target site or blog target location, choose the nearest data center region.
-For example, if your target location in North America, then select either New York or San Francisco
+- Next, Choose a Datacenter Region; based on your target site or blog location, choose the nearest data center region.
+For example, if your target location is in North America, select New York or San Francisco.

-- Next, Select Additional Option, just enable IPv6 support and Droplet Monitor
+- Next, Select Additional Option, and enable IPv6 support and Droplet Monitor.

-- Next, Authentication, I personally choose One-time Password option to receive the root login details in the mailbox
+- Next, in Authentication, I choose the One-time Password option to receive the root login details in the mailbox.

-- Next, How many droplets? – Just leave it to default value 1
+- Next, How many droplets? – Leave it to default value 1

 - Next, Choose a Hostname; enter the desired hostname – I entered restorebin.demo